 Having excessive calcium in the urine (hypercalciuria) is the most common cause of calcium oxalate kidney stones.
 People prone to calcium oxalate kidney stones are advised to avoid high-dose calcium supplements and to stay well-hydrated (as inadequate fluid intake can increase the risk of kidney stones).
 Those with high urinary oxalate levels may also be advised to maintain a low-oxalate diet, which typically limits intake to about 50 to 100 mg of oxalate per day.

-Sign in as a member to find out which supplements and foods may decrease the risk of calcium oxalate kidney stones and which may increase risk.
-Also learn which ingredients in supplements promoted to prevent or dissolve kidney stones have no evidence that they help.
-The full answer includes information about calcium and vitamin D supplements, potassium, hydroxycitric acid (HCA), vitamin C, curcumin and turmeric, collagen and chanca piedra, beverages such as cranberry juice, lemon juice, orange juice, Crystal Light, green tea, and plant-based milks such as almond milk, and foods such as cocoa and dark chocolate, chia seeds, apple cider vinegar, and more.
+Sign in as a member to find out which supplements and foods may decrease the risk of calcium oxalate kidney stones, which may increase risk, and which have been promoted to help with kidney stones but have little evidence to support their use.
+The full answer includes information about calcium and vitamin D supplements, potassium, hydroxycitric acid (HCA), vitamin C, curcumin and turmeric, collagen and chanca piedra, beverages such as cranberry juice, lemon juice, orange juice, Crystal Light, green tea, plant-based milks such as almond milk, and foods such as cocoa and dark chocolate, chia seeds, apple cider vinegar, plant-based "meats," and more.
+Also find out how much citrate is in popular kidney stone supplements such as Horbaach Potassium Citrate, MoonStone Stone Stopper and Thorne Potassium Citrate, and how they compare to prescription potassium citrate Urocit-K.